We thought you deserved some sort of an explanation.

 Q. Who looks at this stuff, anyway?

 A. You’d be surprised: we were.
 If you’re interested in web stats, read on.
 If not, avert your gaze.
-Between 4,000-10,000 page views per day by our own server’s stats (it’s quite seasonal, not surprisingly, with a big peak in the summer) are recorded on the website itself.
-Using more conventional and more reliable Google Analytics the site consistently got between 300-650 absolute unique visitors per day throughout 2013.
-Visitors almost all come from UK IP addresses, but other than them about 2% come from the US and Canada, 1% come from Germany, and another 1% everywhere else.
+Using Google Analytics the site consistently got between 200-800 visitors per day throughout 2018.
+Summer months are much busier, and there are substantial peaks at holiday times.
+Visitors almost all come from UK IP addresses but, other than those, about 2% come from the US and Canada, 1% come from Germany, and another 1% everywhere else.

 Q. What is your relationship with the Isle of Wight County Press?